luismiguelcasadodiaz/inception/README.md

 A Dockerfile must be written for each extra service.
 Thus, each service will run inside its container and will have, if necessary, its dedicated volume.

 ### Virtual Machine
-I use Virtual box.
+I use VirtualBox.

-VirtualBox from Oracle is a free and open-source virtualization software package that allows me to run multiple Alpine Linux, as guest operating systems, on my linux Ubuntu host operating system.
+Oracle's VirtualBox is a free and open-source virtualization software that allows me to run multiple Alpine Linux instances as guest operating systems on my Ubuntu Linux host."

 Two considerations:
-+ Network configuration:Bridge.
-I want the virtual machine gets a IP in the same net that my host Machine
++ Network configuration: Bridge.
+I want the virtual machine to get an IP in the same network as my host Machine
-+ **check this** Shared folder: I prefer edit all configuration files outside the virtual machine.
-I work on a folder in the host machine that it is automatically mounted in the virtual machine at boot time (edited /etc/fstab)
++ **check this** Shared folder: I prefer to edit all configuration files outside the virtual machine.
+I work on a folder in the host machine that is automatically mounted in the virtual machine at boot time (edited /etc/fstab)
-+ Shared folder secrets: I will define txt files with passwords outside
++ Shared folder secrets: I will define text files with passwords outside

 ### Alpine config
 I have chosen Alpine Linux due to its small size.
 We have 35 GB in two folders in 42.
 One folder in our login with 5 GB.
 30 GB in a shared disk where, from time to time, the administrator frees the space of big users....

 Also, because I know myself and I know that I will made many mistakes requiring rebooting the virtual machine.
-I did not want getting older watching rebooting screens.
-You know what i mean....
+I did not want to get older watching screens rebooting.
+You know what I mean....

 There is a version optimized for virtual systems.
 Alpine virtual with 66 MB. [alpine-virt-3.21.3-x86_64.iso](https://dl-cdn.alpinelinux.org/alpine/v3.21/releases/x86_64/alpine-virt-3.21.3-x86_64.iso)